0xKitsune/bid_ask_service/docs/walkthrough.md

 }
 ```

-The `handle_order_book_updates` function receives the a channel receiver, which feeds all of the price updates from each exchange to the function.
+The `handle_order_book_updates` function receives a channel receiver, which feeds all of the price updates from each exchange to the function.
 Upon each new update, the aggregated order book adds the order to the buy or sell side, updates a summary of the bid-ask spread as well as the top `n` orders from both the bids and the asks and sends this summary through a channel to the gRPC server logic, which streams the summary to any clients that have connected to the gRPC server.

 ## Server